heremaps/here-sdk-examples/README.md

 - **PositioningWithBackgroundUpdates**: Shows how to integrate HERE Positioning with background location updates on Android using a foreground service.
 Exclusively available for the _Navigate Edition_.
 - **HikingDiary**: Shows how to record GPX traces with HERE Positioning.
 Exclusively available for the _Navigate Edition_ (Android and iOS only).
 - **Traffic**: Shows how to search for real-time traffic and how to visualize it on the map.
+- **TruckGuidance**: Shows how the HERE SDK can be used to calculate routes specific for trucks.
+The app has a lot more additional truck features.
+Exclusively available for the _Navigate Edition_ (Android only).
 - **StandAloneEngine**: Shows how to use an engine without a map view.
 - **IndoorMap**: Shows how to integrate private venues.
 Exclusively available for the _Navigate Edition_.
 - **UnitTesting**: Shows how to mock HERE SDK classes when writing unit tests (the example app is available for the _Explore Edition_ and the _Navigate Edition_).

 Most example apps contain a class named "XY-Example" where XY stands for the feature, which is in most cases equal to the name of the app.
-If you are looking for example code that shows how to use a certain HERE SDK feature, then please look for this class as it contains the most interesting parts.
+If you are looking for an example code that shows how to use a certain HERE SDK feature, then please look for this class as it contains the most interesting parts.
 Note that the overall app architecture is kept as simple as possible to not shadow the parts in focus.

 > Not all examples are available for all editions and platforms.